-I know that I’m certainly not in the menopause phase (in fact, quite the opposite), but many of the women I’ve helped as 1:1 clients have been either perimenopausal or in the throes of menopause.
+I know that I’m certainly not in the menopause phase, but many of the women I’ve helped as 1:1 clients have been either perimenopausal or in the throes of menopause.
 Things like insomnia, hot flashes, unexplained weight gain and even brain fog are no fun.
 Not so surprisingly, and why I love the world of holistic health so much, there’s so much you can do to prepare and treat menopause, naturally.

 The reality is that menopause is a completely natural period of change that all women go through.
 While it’s true that for some women it can be a very difficult period with a lot of uncomfortable symptoms, it can also be a relatively easy for some women.
 It just takes some preparation.